 (6.)
 Faith that justice will prevail.

 On the international front beginning in 1989 with the freedom of Poland, the Velvet Revolution in the Czech Republic, the tearing down of the Berlin Wall and the end of the Soviet Union in 1991 were all achieved through mass movements that nonviolently resisted brutal and violent regimes.

-The First World War was claimed to be the "war to end all wars" but should have been called "the war to debase human life" and found new lows in the gulags, death camps, Hiroshima and Nagasaki.
-Despite the century of horror unleashed by this conflict the twentieth century was not a wasted century because nonviolence was able to demonstrate in high profile and well documented instances throughout that century around the world in India, the United States, the Philippines, Poland, Czechoslovakia, Lithuania, Estonia, Russia, Chile and many other places that it could liberate millions at a fraction of the human cost found in violent conflicts.
+Despite the century of horror unleashed by this conflict the twentieth century was not a wasted century.
+Nonviolence was able to demonstrate in high profile and well documented instances throughout that century around the world in India, the United States, the Philippines, Poland, Czechoslovakia, Lithuania, Estonia, Russia, Chile and many other places that it could liberate millions at a fraction of the human cost found in violent conflicts.

 In Cuba nonviolent exemplars demonstrated that it was possible to live the life of a free individual under the most extreme totalitarian regime